jm4R/type_tuple/README.md

 ## Problem introduction

-Standard, index-based tuples requires us to remember or constantly chacking out what specific index stands for.
-Let's se an example:
+Standard, index-based tuples requires us to remember or constantly checking out what specific index stands for.
+Let's see an example:

 ```c++
 using db_options = std::tuple<bool /*auto_commit*/, bool /*use_cache*/, int /*cache_size*/>;